sitepress/markdown-rails/README.md

 end
 ```

-Consider using a componet farmework, like [phlex](https://www.phlex.fun) to generate tags outside of the Rails view context.
+Consider using a componet framework, like [phlex](https://www.phlex.fun) to generate tags outside of the Rails view context.

 ## Examples